anubha820/Birth-Weight-Prediction/README.md

 # Birth-Weight-Prediction
 A Jupyter Notebook to predict a baby's birth weight.
+Inspired by this [Kaggle Challenge](https://www.kaggle.com/competitions/prediction-interval-competition-i-birth-weight).

 ### Purpose:
 - <b> Babies who are underweight can have complications (low birth weight): </b> Underweight is less than 5 lbs, 8 ounces.
 It is usually caused by being born too early (premature).
 Complications for being underweight include short term / long term complications like low oxygen levels at birth, breathing problems, nervous system problems, digestive problems, developmental delays.